Manuel Margot Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 10 strikeouts per nine innings.
+- The White Sox pitching staff ranks first in the league with a collective 10 strikeouts per nine innings.

-- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.62).
+- The White Sox have a 5.76 team ERA that ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 35 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (38 total, 1.5 per game).

-- The White Sox will send Cease (2-0) to make his sixth start of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts through 26 1/3 innings pitched.
+- Giolito (1-2) gets the starting nod for the White Sox in his sixth start of the season.
+He's put together a 4.50 ERA in 28 2/3 innings pitched, with 28 strikeouts.

-- The righty's most recent time out came on Saturday against the Tampa Bay Rays, when he threw four innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance was in relief on Monday when the right-hander threw 2/3 innings against the Toronto Blue Jays while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.